 Mass Media and Politics 1938 – Present

-Follow the path of the media, their advertisers, and the people from the 1930’s to present day.
+Mass Media and Politics: Follow the path of the media, their advertisers, and the people from the 1930s to the present day.
 Follow changes in politics as it takes the same path to become President.

 I understand all you hear about is politics, on the news, in the paper, all over the web, and around your kitchen table.
 Then, there is me preaching about change in healthcare, what is important or why are we at war?